 Linking Body and Mind - the Key to Effective Physiotherapy

-As Chair of ICPPMH 2020 Organising Committee and on behalf of the Finnish Association of Psychophysical Physiotherapy it is my great pleasure to welcome you all to the 8th International Conference of Physiotherapy in Psychiatry and Mental Health in Helsinki, Finland in May 2020.
+As Chair of ICPPMH 2020 Organising Committee and on behalf of the Finnish Association of Psychophysical Physiotherapy it is my great pleasure to welcome you all to the 8th International Conference of Physiotherapy in Psychiatry and Mental Health in Helsinki, Finland.

 This is the biannual conference of the International Organisation of Physical Therapy in Mental Health (IOPTMH): http://www.ioptmh.org/